 The Company acceded to the British American Tobacco Euro Medium Term Note Programme (the "EMTN Programme") on 16 May 2014.
 As of this date, the Company, together with BAT plc, BATIF plc, British American Tobacco Holdings (The Netherlands) BV ("BATHTN"), and as from 31 May 2017, B.A.T Capital Corporation ("BATCAP") having re-acceded as participant under the EMTN Programme, guarantees, as applicable, all notes outstanding under the EMTN Programme, other than where the Company is the issuer.
-Effective 13 February 2018, BATCAP acceded as guaranter of the series of notes issued under the EMTN, which it did not already guarantee (other than where BATCAP is the issuer).
+Effective 13 February 2018, BATCAP acceded as guarantor of the series of notes issued under the EMTN, which it did not already guarantee (other than where BATCAP is the issuer).
 During 2020, BATHTN was removed as a participant from the EMTN programme.
+BAT plc is not an issuer under the EMTN Programme, but solely acts as guarantor.
+Any bond issued by the Company, has been on-lent to BATIF on corresponding terms and conditions and guaranteed by BAT plc.